openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 ### 1.1 (Optional) Load extensions

-To load model with custom operation, you need to add extensions for these operations.
-We highly recommend to use [OpenVINO Extensibility API](../../Extensibility_UG/Intro.md) to write extensions, but if you already have old extensions you can load it to new OpenVINO™ Runtime:
+To load a model with custom operations, you need to add extensions for these operations.
+We highly recommend using [OpenVINO Extensibility API](../../Extensibility_UG/Intro.md) to write extensions, but if you already have old extensions you can also load them to the new OpenVINO™ Runtime:

 Inference Engine API: